 If any issues are identified at the post-pour inspection, we will make contact with the responsible person, and you will be charged an additional inspection fee if the permit is required to be extended.
 If no issues are identified, there will be no further contact.

 How long will my application take to process?

-When all required documentation has been supplied and is satisfactory, you can expect to have your permit generally within 10 business days.
+Initial assessment of your application can take up to 7 working days.
+When all required documentation has been supplied and is satisfactory, your permit will be issued within 10 business days.

 How much does it cost?